 Being the world’s largest island country spanning between the Indian Ocean and the Pacific, it is popular for its clear and beautiful waters, orangutans, volcanic eeriness, the gargantuan lizards called Komodo dragons, the Rafflesia Arnoldii or the Corpse Lily — the largest individual flower, and much more.
 Not only does this country provide its visitors with the renowned wonders, but it also takes them on a tour soaked in the richness of ethnic and diverse cultures.

-Disclaimer: This article will not bore you with in-depth details, but will only give you some compelling and fun insights into Indonesian culture.
+Disclaimer: This article will not bore you with in-depth details, but will only give you some compelling and fun insights into the culture of Indonesia.
 So enjoy the read!

 Traditions in Indonesia

 With the culture of Indonesia being poles apart from its neighbours and also any other country, in fact, there are some traditions in Indonesia that are quite strong and unique to this country.
 Let's delve a bit further into that, shall we?

 Indonesian people have a riveting approach when it comes to naming their children.
 Very minimally, they stick to just four groups of names in the family given in the order of the birth.
 The firstborn would be named Putu, Wayan or Gede, the second being Made or Kadek, the third Nyoman or Komang, and lastly, the fourth born is named Ketut.
 This naming cycle is repeated after four children.
 So basically the fifth one does not get a privilege of a new name but goes by Wayan Balik (meaning another Wayan).

 This structure is followed for both males and females!
 Also, there is no system of a family name.
 So don’t get lost, it might get tricky to find your guide Putu just by his name.